WillBill84/Homework_week3/README.md

 ## Description

-The assignment this week was to create a password generator that generates a random password based on user selected criteria.
+The assignment this week was to make a password generator that creates a random password based on user selected criteria.
 The HTML and CSS were provided and we had to write the javascript to make the application work.

+The user criteria is to choose a password between 8 and 128 characters, if they would like to use uppercase, lowercase, numbers or symbols.
+The password is then randomly generated based on the users choices and dynamically displayed into the html.